Abrammse/project-1-ROCK-VS-Mine-Prediction-ML-/README.md

 cd ROCK-VS-Mine-Prediction-ML

 # run module on co-lap or Anaconda
- if use co-lap don't  forget to  upload  his dataset on co lap   and change the link dataset
+ if use co-lap don't  forget to  upload  his dataset on co-lap   and change the link dataset

 ```